Keys Takeaways

 What Is Whole Life Insurance?

-Whole life insurance, or permanent life insurance, provides coverage for a lifetime, as long as you pay the premiums on time.
+Whole life insurance, or permanent life insurance or or cash value life insurance, provides coverage for a lifetime, as long as you pay the premiums on time.

 Besides promising a set payout, a whole life policy includes an investment feature.
-A small share of your each premium payment gets deposited into a saving component called “cash value”.
+A small share of your permanent life insurance premium payment gets deposited into a saving component called “cash value”.
 This works similar to a savings account.

 Pros: